LibraryCarpentry/lc-git/episodes/02-getting-started.md

 ~~~
 {: .output}

 Let's also set our default text editor.
-A text editor is necessary with some of your git work and the default from Git is vim, which is a great tool, but not useful if you're not familiar with it.
+A text editor is necessary with some of your Git work and the default from Git is vim, which is a great tool, but not useful if you're not familiar with it.
 Any text editor can be made default by adding the correct file path and command line options (see [GitHub help](https://help.github.com/articles/associating-text-editors-with-git/)).
 However, the simplest `core.editor` values are `"notepad"` on Windows,  `"nano -w"` on Mac, and `"nano -w"` on Linux.